jeremy9959/BokehThemeBuilder/README.md

 that they can include in whatever bokeh project they are working on.

 As your theme evolves, the page will show yaml code to the right of your plot.
-You can copy this yaml into a file to create a bokeh theme.
+You can download this yaml code by clicking the download button (creating the file ```theme.yaml```) or just copy this yaml into a file to create a bokeh theme.
 [This blog post](https://blog.bokeh.org/posts/styling-bokeh) explains how to use the theme file to style your plots.

 This [valentines theme](themes/valentines.yaml) is an example created by this tool: